 Clients frequently call upon Mr. Kamenec to monitor and resolve matters which include complex and cutting-edge issues that typically result in serious financial, business and legal consequences.
 Examples include managing above-limits exposure, preserving company positions and counseling clients when business risk is highest.

-Rob is a fellow with the American Academy of Appellate Lawyers, 2007- present, has been consistently acknowledged by his peers in appellate law by Best Lawyers in America® 2008-present, is A-V rated by Martindale-Hubbell, and is licensed in Michigan, Illinois, and admitted to practice in the United States Supreme Court and in the Sixth and D.C.
+Rob is a fellow with the American Academy of Appellate Lawyers (2007-Present), has been consistently acknowledged by his peers in appellate law by Best Lawyers in America® (2008-Present), is AV rated by Martindale-Hubbell, and is licensed in Michigan, Illinois.
+He is also admitted to practice in the United States Supreme Court and in the Sixth and D.C.
 Circuit appellate courts.
-Notable cases include:

-- American Bumper and Mfg Co v National Union Fire Insurance Company, 261 Mich App 367; 683 NW2d 161 (2004) (deaths of employees in manufacturing mechanical press allegedly as a result of employer’s specific intent or willful disregard of knowledge of certain injury were expected or intended by the employer; intentional injury exclusion of umbrella policy barred liability coverage; the subjective expectation of injury was inferred as a matter of law; court reverses judgment of $2,400,000 against National Union and remands for entry of summary disposition).
+- American Bumper and Mfg Co v National Union Fire Insurance Company, 261 Mich App 367; 683 NW2d 161 (2004) – Deaths of employees in manufacturing mechanical press allegedly as a result of employer’s specific intent or willful disregard of knowledge of certain injury were expected or intended by the employer.
+Intentional injury exclusion of umbrella policy barred liability coverage and the subjective expectation of injury was inferred as a matter of law.
+Thecourt reversed the judgment of $2,400,000 against National Union and remands for entry of summary disposition.

-Rob is married to his wife of 40 years, Margaret, and they have three adult children who presently live out-of-state, Kara, Danielle, and Robert.
+- Rob is married to his wife of 40 years, Margaret, and they have three adult children Kara, Danielle, and Robert, who presently live out of state.